micmejia/bible-dump/NKJV/Hosea/Hos 2.md

 I will punish her For the days of the Baals to which she burned incense.
 She decked herself with her earrings and jewelry, And went after her lovers; But Me she forgot," says the Lord. ## God's Mercy on His People

 ###### 14
-"Therefore, behold, I will allure her, Will bring her into the wilderness, And speak [^g]comfort to her.
+"Therefore, behold, I will allure her, Will bring her into the wilderness, And speak comfort to her.

 ###### 15
 I will give her her vineyards from there, And the Valley of Achor as a door of hope; She shall sing there, As in the days of her youth, As in the day when she came up from the land of Egypt.

 ###### 16
-"And it shall be, in that day," Says the Lord, "_That_ you will call Me [^h]'My Husband,' And no longer call Me [^i]'My Master,'
+"And it shall be, in that day," Says the Lord, "_That_ you will call Me 'My Husband,' And no longer call Me 'My Master,'

 ###### 17
 For I will take from her mouth the names of the Baals, And they shall be remembered by their name no more.